Who doesn’t love road trips?

 Topics included are Health, Mind, Sustainability, Tech and The Sciences.

-So if you’re not sure about internet access on the road, best to download it so you could listen to it anytime, anywhere.
+So if you’re not sure about internet access on the road, best to download it before the trip.

 According to Charlie Chaplin, “A day without a laugh is a day wasted.”

 Well, the same could be said about road trips.
-What better way to start a long drive than with some ha-has.
+What better way to start a long drive than with lots of ha-has!

 There’s no question that laughter is good for the soul, and for the body, and for everyone!